Bell's Theorem Versus Local Realism in a Quaternionic Model of Physical Space: Two Particles Entangled in a Singlet State

-A locally causal description of the measurement of the spins of two spacelike separated spin-${\frac{1}{2}}$ particles which were products of the decay of a single spin-zero particle has been considered by Bell \cite{Bell-1964}.
-Based on Bohm's version of the EPR thought experiment, he considered a pair of spin-${\frac{1}{2}}$ particles, moving freely after the decay in opposite directions, with particles ${1}$ and ${2}$ subject (respectively) to spin measurements along independently chosen unit directions ${\bf a}$ and ${\bf b}$, which may be located at a spacelike distance from one another.
+As noted, a locally causal description of the measurement of the spins of two spacelike separated spin-${\frac{1}{2}}$ particles that are products of the decay of a single spin-zero particle has been considered by Bell in his pioneering paper \cite{Bell-1964}.
+Based on Bohm's version of the EPR thought experiment, he considered a pair of spin-${\frac{1}{2}}$ particles, moving freely after the decay in opposite directions, with particles ${1}$ and ${2}$ subject (respectively) to spin measurements along independently chosen unit directions ${\mathbf{a}}$ and ${\mathbf{b}}$, which may be located at a spacelike distance from one another.
 If initially the emerging pair has vanishing total spin, then its quantum mechanical spin state can be described by the entangled singlet state,